Home > Positioning > Persons > Hume

 David Hume (1711–1776)

 David Hume (1711–1776).
-Philosopher, historian, essayist — the most important philosopher to write in English, and largely ignored in his own time as a philosopher.
 Born in Edinburgh, he wrote A Treatise of Human Nature at 26 and declared it “fell dead-born from the press.”
-He made his living as a librarian, diplomat, and historian — his History of England was a bestseller.
-He was sociable, witty, and deeply sceptical of everything, including his own scepticism.
+The Treatise is in three books — Book I on understanding, Book II on the passions, Book III on morals — and it is Book III, together with the later Enquiry Concerning the Principles of Morals and the Essays, where much of his most original work lives.
+He made his living as a librarian, diplomat, and historian; his History of England was a bestseller.
+Sociable, witty, and deeply sceptical of everything including his own scepticism.
 He died calmly and cheerfully as an avowed atheist, scandalising contemporaries who expected a deathbed conversion.
-His philosophical influence came largely after his death, through Kant and the tradition that followed.

 Impressions and ideas.
 All mental content derives from experience.
 Impressions are the vivid deliverances of sense and feeling; ideas are their faint copies.
 Any idea that cannot be traced back to an impression is empty — a word without content.
 This is Hume’s empiricist criterion of meaning.